 IP TAKE: The foundation keeps a low-profile and does not appear to accept unsolicited proposals.
 Networking will be key for getting on this funder's radar.

-PROFILE: The Sidman Family Foundation is steered by the Sidman family who have strong ties to the Boston area.
+PROFILE: The Sidman Family Foundation is steered by the Sidman family, which has strong ties to the Boston area.
 The foundation's president is Paula Sidman.
-Paula's father, the late Norman B. Leventhal was a real estate developer who helped shape the Boston skyline.
+Paula's father, the late Norman B. Leventhal, was a real estate developer who helped shape the Boston skyline.
 Paula's husband, the late Edwin Sidman, meanwhile, joined Leventhal's company.
 The family foundation is also steered by Paula's daughter, Hope Sidman, CEO of H2O Applied Technologies, and Paula's son, Matthew Sidman, founder of hedge fund firm Three Bays Capital.
 The family foundation’s grantmaking interests include health and human services, Jewish causes, education and youth, and arts and culture.